Wilson Medical Center Proudly Honors Our Nurses with The DAISY Award®

 - Patients, visitors, employees, or physicians may nominate a deserving nurse.

 - Nomination is all year long.
-Selection process takes place twice per year in February and August by the DAISY Award Committee.
+Selection process takes place twice a year by the DAISY Award Committee.
 Recipient will be notified by the department's manager.

 What is the selection process for the award?